jsocolar/flocker/README.md

-# flocker: flexible ockupancy estimation in R
+# flocker: flexible ocꓘupancy estimation in R

 The `flocker` R package enables users to fit flexible single-season occupancy models using the same extended `lme4` formula syntax employed by R package